SilicDev/terrain-autotiler/README.md

 ## Terrain Autotiler

+***Note: As of 4/2024, this repo is no longer being actively maintained.***

 Terrain Autotiler is a replacement terrain tile matching algorithm for Godot 4.
 It was designed for accurate, deterministic results in player-facing situations such as procedural generation and tile-based games.
 It is fully compatible with Godot 4 TileSets without any additional setup, but also brings back optional features from Godot 3, such as ignore bits and merging autotiles.

-***This is an early testing release.
-There may be frequent updates and changes to core features.
-Feedback and bug reports are greatly appreciated.***

 ![Painting with the editor](https://raw.githubusercontent.com/wiki/dandeliondino/terrain-autotiler/media/intro/intro_01_paint_with_editor.gif)